Foot Locker Celebrates Youth And Sneaker Culture In Singapore With New Store Opening | 17.08.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerATX verabschiedet sich mit Minus ins Wochenende -- US-Börsen letztendlich kaum bewegt -- DAX schließt leichter -- Asiens Märkte letztlich überwiegend im Plus
+Börse aktuell - Live TickerATX vorbörslich im Minus -- DAX stabil erwartet -- Asiens Märkte uneinheitlich

-Der heimische Markt tendierte am Freitag mit negativem Vorzeichen.
-Der deutsche Leitindex zeigte sich mit Abschlägen.
+Der heimische Markt gibt am Montag vorbörslich kräftig ab, wogegen sich der deutsche Leitindex kaum bewegt.
+Die asiatischen Märkte finden zum Wochenstart keine gemeinsame Richtung.
 Der Dow Jones kam vor dem Wochenende kaum vom Fleck.
-Die asiatischen Märkte bewegten sich am letzten Handelstag der Woche größtenteils auf grünem Terrain.